 Tip #1: Make your answers insight-driven

-When you are discussing your strengths, you should make sure that your answer is linked to the needs of the company and the role for which you are applying.
+When you are discussing your strengths, you should make sure your answer is linked to the needs of the company and the position for which you are applying.
 This will make it easier for an interviewer to see the relevance of a particular skill and how it could be applied to the job.

 On the other hand, when you are discussing your weaknesses, you should make sure that you are not too critical of yourself.
 So, instead of just mentioning a weakness, you should try to anchor that weakness to how it has encouraged you to learn.
 Are you disorganized?
 Talk about how you are starting to learn about new productivity systems.